sammeh543/LightStyler/README.md

 **Auto-Refresh:** Click 🔃 to update the character list and auto-select the current character

+## 🔄 Per-Character Position Settings

+**Automatic Character Detection:**
+- The extension automatically detects when you switch between characters in SillyTavern
+- No refresh needed - position settings change instantly when switching chats

+**Smart Position Storage:**
+- Each character's Persona and Character Y-position settings are saved individually
+- When you adjust position settings, they're automatically saved for the current character
+- Switching to a different character loads their specific position preferences

+**Visual Indicators:**
+- A blue indicator box shows when character-specific settings are active
+- Displays the current character name and confirms settings are being saved per-character
+- Group chats use global settings (no character-specific saving)

+**How It Works:**
+1. Open any character chat - their stored position settings load automatically
+2. Adjust "Persona Image Y-Position (%)" or "Character Image Y-Position (%)"
+3. Settings save instantly for that specific character
+4. Switch to another character - their unique settings load automatically
+5. Return to the first character - your previous adjustments are preserved

 ## 📋 Prerequisites

 - **SillyTavern** - Latest version recommended